 The Gothic St. Mary’s Church was erected in the years 1300-1333 thanks to the efforts of the growing town and the Cistercian nunnery.
 For the purposes of building town walls, seven brick kilns were created near the Koszalin, using local clay deposits.
 It seems likely that after the completion of these works, the bricks for the construction of the church came from the same sources, as they obtained similar or identical sizes.

-The church has survived to our times in very good architectural form, despite numerous fires of the town, as well as wars (in 1504, 1718, 1760, 1812).
+The church has survived early modern times, despite numerous fires of the town, as well as wars (in 1504, 1718, 1760, 1812).
 Renovations were carried out in 1585, 1667 and 1731.
 In the years 1842-1845 it underwent a thorough renovation.
 Unfortunately, on its occasion, the medieval chapels surrounding the side aisles were destroyed.
 Another renovation from the 60s of the twentieth century removed early modern galleries and plasters, restored the original height of the nave’s roof and revealed the original vaults, wall shafts and cornices.